-Join Whitney Johnson for an in-depth discussion in this video Deciding on a cofounder, part of Entrepreneurship Fundamentals.
+Join Whitney Johnson for an in-depth discussion in this video Deciding on a cofounder, part of Entrepreneurship Foundations.

 As you launch your business…you will need to decide if you are going to fly solo…or form a founding team.…There are number of reasons…why you may decide to go solo.…You have enough of what you need,…expertise, networks and money…to get off the ground.…You want to retain 100 percent…of the equity and decision making.…You like to work alone.…According to Noam Wasserman…and author of The Founder's Dilemma,…there is a case to be made for going this route.…